pemo11/easygrader/README.md

 I hope that this does not sound too confusing.
 There is a sample xml file in the sample directory.
 The only thing that needs to change are the name of exercises because this names have to be part of the file name for every submission.

-**Example**: the name of an exercise is EA1.
+**Example**: the name of an exercise is *EA1*.
 This means that each submitted zip file has to follow the simple naming scheme:

 *EA1_FirstName_LastName.zip*

-Withouth a task-element with exercise="EA1" *Simpelgrader* would not process this submission.
+Withouth a *task*-element with a 'exercise="EA1"' attribute *Simpelgrader* would not process this submission.

 ## working with simpelgrader (part 1)